chineduG/chineduG/README.md

 - 🌱 I’m currently learning Smart Contracts
 - 👯 I’m looking to collaborate on Open Source projects
-- 💬 Ask me about Flutter & Dart
+- 💬 Ask me about Node and Express js
 - 📫 How to reach me: investorgbriel@gmail.com
 - 😄 Pronouns: he/Him/Diplomat
 - ⚡ Fun fact: One successful code doesn’t make you a great programmer.